-What is Cisco Enterprise Network Core ENCOR 350-401 Exam
+What is Cisco Enterprise Network Core ENCOR 350-401 Exam (and Download the 80-Hour Learning Plan!)

 In this article, I am going to discuss everything you need to know about Cisco Enterprise Network Core or ENCOR 350-401 Exam what it is and why it is the most important exam within Cisco Certification Path or Portfolio 2020.
+If you are already up to speed on what this exam is all about, you can go ahead and download my 80-hour ENCOR learning plan here.

 So, what is Cisco ENCOR or CCNP and CCIE Enterprise Infrastructure exam?